mcmilk/uboot-utils/README.md

 ## fw_setenv / fw_printenv

-- these two tools is based on code of uboot-envtools_20081215.orig.tar.gz
+- these two tools are based on uboot-envtools_20081215.orig.tar.gz
-- it can be used for setting up and printing uboot environments
+- they can be used for setting up and printing uboot environments

 /TR